-Pet waste, specifically from dogs, accounts for approximately 20 percent of bacteria entering local waterways from residential sources.
-Many pet owners do not always make the connection between pet waste and local water quality (Figure 5-18).
-During rain events, bacteria from dog waste can run off of lawns into local streams.
-Proper disposal of dog waste will eliminate associated bacteria from reaching local waterways and keep public parks and gathering places clean.
+Waste from dogs, accounts for approximately 20% of bacteria entering local waterways from residential sources (for a description of the methodology used to calculate pet waste contributions, see the TMDL review and update in the IP Technical Report).
+During rain events, bacteria from dog waste can run off from lawns into local streams.
+Proper disposal of dog waste will eliminate associated bacteria from reaching local waterways, while also keeping public parks and gathering places cleaner.